 The sea has always provided our province with sustenance — both literally and financially.
 So as shrimp stocks and quotas wane this year, and market prices drop for many fish we rely on, it’s easy to panic.
 Luckily we have innovative local researchers like Dr. Pat Gagnon fishing for unexplored economic opportunities.

-Gagnon is an associate professor of Marine Biology and Ecology at MUN, investigating what he hopes can diversify and boost the range of seafood produced here and sold worldwide.
+Gagnon is an associate professor of Marine Biology and Ecology at MUN, investigating what he hopes can diversify the range of seafood produced here and sold worldwide.

-The green sea urchin (Strongylocentrotus droebachiensis) thrives in the kinds of shallow rocky marine habitats that happen to line our very large island province.
-And the roe of both male and female urchins is a culinary delicacy in many of the world’s best restaurants.
+The green sea urchin (Strongylocentrotus droebachiensis) thrives in the shallow rocky marine habitats that line our island province, and the roe of these urchins is a culinary delicacy in many of the world’s best restaurants.

 Best known as “uni,” urchin gonads have a sweet tang, balanced by a sea-saltiness, and is often slurped up raw like an oyster, or served in pasta dishes.
 The spiky sensations amounted to a 2.5 million dollar industry for Nova Scotia, but wild population levels have been decimated on account of global appetite.